SumoLogic/sumologic-documentation/docs/api/collector-management/collector-api-methods-examples.md

 The Collector Management API gives you the ability to manage Collectors and Sources from HTTP endpoints.

 :::caution
-Collector Management APIs are not yet built with OpenAPI specifications and therefore not documented with the rest of the APIs.
-Instead, refer to the instructions below for details.
+Collector Management APIs are not yet built with OpenAPI specifications and therefore not included in our [Swagger docs](https://api.sumologic.com/docs/).
+Instead, refer to the below documentation.
 :::

 ## Before You Begin